 1:Inca Trail Permits (includes Machu Picchu entrance fee)

-2: Included in the price of the trek is the one-way journey on the train from Aguas Calientes to Ollantaytambo on the Peru Rail Expedition service or similar which currently costs US$78 (2016).
+2: Included in the price of the trek is the one-way journey on the train from Aguas Calientes to Ollantaytambo on the Peru Rail Expedition service or similar which currently costs US$70.
 Details of service and price can be checked on the Peru Rail website www.perurail.com.
-The ticket prices for 2017 have yet to be announced.
+The ticket prices for 2020 have yet to be announced.
 The Peru Rail website states that they reserve the right to change the price at anytime.
 There is also the possibility that Peru Rail will no longer sell a one-way ticket and will only sell return tickets i.e. Ollantaytambo - Aguas Calientes - Ollantaytambo.
 If this is the case it is possible that the price of the ticket could double!!
 However this is unlikely.
 We will try to do everything in our control to keep the price of the ticket to as low as possible but clients must be prepared for such increases in the price of the train ticket.
-Peru Rail currently runs a monopoly service so we don't have an alternative (Peru Rail is 50% owned by Orient Express, a British company which is registered in Bermuda and listed in the NY stock exchange).
-The price paid for the train ticket is clearly marked on the ticket.
+Peru Rail currently runs a monopoly service so we don't have an alternative.
+The price paid for the train ticket is marked on the ticket.

 4. Local sales taxes known as IGV are included in the price of the Inca Trail trek.
 The currently rate of IGV is 18%.
-It is not anticipated that this rate will increase during 2016 or 2017.
+It is not anticipated that this rate will increase during 2019.